openvinotoolkit/openvino/docs/gapi/face_beautification.md

     /*std::string*/ landmDevice
 };
 ```
 Every `cv::gapi::ie::Params<>` object is related to the network specified in its template argument.
-We should pass there the network type we have defined in `G_API_NET()` in the early beginning of the tutorial.
+The network type defined in `G_API_NET()` in the early beginning of the guide should be passed here.

 Network parameters are then wrapped in `cv::gapi::NetworkPackage`:
 ```cpp
 auto networks      = cv::gapi::networks(faceParams, landmParams);
 ```

-More details in "Face Analytics Pipeline" ([Configuring the Pipeline](@ref gapi_ifd_configuration) section).
+For more details, check ([Configuring the Pipeline](@ref gapi_ifd_configuration) section).

 ### Kernel Packages
-In this example we use a lot of custom kernels, in addition to that we use Fluid backend to optimize out memory for G-API's standard kernels where applicable.
+Below example uses a lot of custom kernels, in addition to that Fluid backend is also used to optimize out memory for G-API's standard kernels where applicable.
 The resulting kernel package is formed like this:
 ```cpp
 auto customKernels = cv::gapi::kernels<custom::GCPUBilateralFilter,
                                        custom::GCPULaplacian,